Evanlol123/CUT/README.md

 # CUT
 #### ChromeOS Unenrollment Toolkit
 An Alpine-based miniroot system designed to run ChromeOS exploits, utilizing the RMA shim rootfs verification exploit.
+Used to be part of symlink then worked on by Censura and now a part of Phantom Network to maintain it.

 ## Features
 - Minimal rootfs - 25mb rootfs, compared to SH1MMER's 200mb, making it load much faster on slow USB drives.